-Status Definition Acknowledgement Errors/Message accepted, and there are no errors for any records in any of the accepted submissions.
+Status Definition Acknowledgement File Errors/Message accepted, and there are no errors for any records in any of the accepted submissions.
 Accepted The transmission has been successfully processed Yes - with Errors but errors were found during asynchronous Acknowledgement validations.
 The errors could be a rejected will contain error submission and/or rejected records within a information submission.
 All rejected submissions and records must be resubmitted in a new transmission with the indicated errors resolved.
 Accepted This status will very rarely, if ever, be used.
 The Yes - with transmission has been successfully processed Acknowledgement Message without errors.
 However, FTB may have file will contain a encountered a system event and needs to convey a message, not error message to the transmitter regarding their information transmission via the acknowledgement file.
-Please refer to the message within the acknowledgement Due en esta e The tor further details.
-Na Processing The transmission has been received but has not INO been processed by the FX Hub.
-Wait TO minutes acknowledgement file again During high volume times transmissions may take slightly longer than 10 minutes to process.
-If your transmission remains in a "Processing" status for longer than 24 hours please contact the Help Desk Rejected The transmission failed validations either Yes - only when Rejected synchronously or asynchronously. rejected If the transmission failed during asynchronously synchronous validations an error code beginning with "FXE" is provided along with the status.
+Please refer to the message within the acknowledgement file for further details.
+Processing The transmission has been received but has not No been processed by the FX Hub.
+Wait 10 minutes before attempting to retrieve the acknowledgement file again.
+During high volume times, transmissions may take slightly longer than 10 minutes to process.
+If your transmission remains in a "Processing" status for longer than 24 hours, please contact the Help Desk .
+Rejected The transmission failed validations, either Yes - only when synchronously or asynchronously: rejected If the transmission failed during asynchronously synchronous validations, an error code beginning with "FXE" is provided along with the status.
 A Receipt ID will not be generated because the transmission was not able to be received by the system.
-A new transmission must be submitted with a new UTID.
-If the transmission failed during asynchronous validations, this means that
+A new transmission must be submitted with a new UTID. • If the transmission failed during If the transmission failed during asynchronous validations, this means that asynchronous validations, this means that